larsrh/website/topics/crdt/03-lattices.md

 When merging a foreign map, we can check for keys that are only present in the other one and copy them unchanged into our map.

-### Back to the network: Another example

-Apart from connection losses, another problem in distributed systems are retransmissions.
-Let's consider the following scenario:
+[Cornelius](https://github.com/diekmann/) points out that apart from connection losses, another problem in distributed systems are retransmissions.
+He writes:

+> Let's consider the following scenario:
+>
-1. Alice starts with a counter of value 0.
+> 1. Alice starts with a counter of value 0.
-2. Alice increments her counter.
+> 2. Alice increments her counter.
-3. Alice sends the increment to Bob.
+> 3. Alice sends the increment to Bob.
-4. Internet connection fails and Alice does not receive an acknowledgement from Bob.
+> 4. Internet connection fails and Alice does not receive an acknowledgement from Bob.
-5. Since Alice does not receive an acknowledgement, Alice retransmits the increment to Bob.
+> 5. Since Alice does not receive an acknowledgement, Alice retransmits the increment to Bob.
+>

-Now imagine the failed Internet connection only lost Bob's acknowledgement and he receives Alice's increment twice.
+> Now imagine the failed Internet connection only lost Bob's acknowledgement and he receives Alice's increment twice.
 Will Bob think Alice's counter is 1 or 2?
+>

-Since Alice is sending the message {`"alice"` → 1} twice, Bob knows that the intended counter value is 1.
+> Since Alice is sending the message {`"alice"` → 1} twice, Bob knows that the intended counter value is 1.

+This behaviour is a direct consequence of idempotence: receiving Alice's message twice is the same as receiving it just once.

 ## What's next?